 Award Winning Engineering

-I was pleased to receive the "Best Of" award for structural engineer the third year in a row.
+I was pleased to receive the "Best Of" award for structural engineer the fourth year in a row.

 The white award is for a Frank Lloyd Wright - ish house in the Seattle area in 2000 that used a lot of innovative structural concrete.

 The Paul Harris plaque is a Rotary International award - I'm a member of my local Rotary club and a big fan of what they're all about.

 If you have a project needing structural analysis, please Contact me.

 Background and General Info

 My engineering specialty is structural analysis.
 I'm a licensed Professional Engineer (P.E.) in California and Washington.